substobeme/ML-Code-Checker-with-CoTs-/README.md

 At first I ran the example code for 2 chains.
 Only phi-2 was able to show that it can generate properly with prompts.
 Then I used 20 chains for that model only to see the working and get best response.
 Basically, I wanted to get a good response for my prompt (which helps in the ml code analysis) by first choosing a model, 2ndly to pick the best answer from the model by generating different answer(chains) by using various temparatures to modify creativity.
 Finally, I also compared it to whether the result was good enough compared to a standard AI tool available to us(example: perplexity)

 ## Prompt Used
+<|system|>
+    You are an expert ML engineer.
+Use step-by-step reasoning to analyze code.</s>
+    <|user|>
-Analyze this ML code line by line.
-Reference specific line numbers.
+    Analyze this ML code using chain of thought.
+Think through each step explicitly.

-    CODE:
-    {numbered_code}

-    Analyze step by step:
+    Let's think step by step:

-    Step 1: Data Loading (lines 1-3)
+    Step 1: Understanding the Goal
-    What issues in these specific lines?
+    What is this code trying to accomplish?

-    Step 2: Preprocessing (line 4)
+    Step 2: Data Analysis
-    What's missing from this line?
+    Examine the data handling and loading.

-    Step 3: Feature Selection (lines 5-6)
+    Step 3: Preprocessing Quality
-    Issues with these exact lines?
+    Evaluate the preprocessing steps.

-    Step 4: Train-Test Split (line 7)
+    Step 4: Model Selection
-    What parameter is missing?
+    Is the model choice appropriate?

-    Step 5: Model (lines 8-9)
+    Step 5: Training & Evaluation
-    Problems with this code?
+    How is training and evaluation done?

-    Step 6: Specific Fixes
+    Step 6: Identify Issues
-    Give exact code changes.

-    Be concrete.
-Quote line numbers.
+    What problems or risks exist?

+    Step 7: Recommendations
+    What improvements should be made?

+    Work through each step carefully, explaining your reasoning.</s>
+    <|assistant|>
+    Let me think through this step by step:

+    Step 1: Understanding the Goal

 ## Phi-2 results